Graph Persistence goes Spectral: Additional experiments

 \section{Additional experiments}

 For completeness, we consider two sets of additional experiments.
 First, we run an ablation study to measure the impact of using partial information on SpectRe's performance on BREC datasets.
 The second group of experiments aims to assess the performance of SpectRe when combined with other graph neural networks.
-To do so, we consider the graph transformer model in \cite{gps} as backbone GNN.
+To do so, we consider the graph transformer model in \citep{gps} as backbone GNN.

 \autoref{tab:ablation} shows results regarding SpectRe using partial spectrum information (one third of the total eigenvalues).
-As we can see, SpectRe with partial spectrum can distinguish the same graphs as the full spectral approach.
+As we can see, SpectRe with partial spectrum can distinguish the same graphs as the full spectral approach on Basic, Regular, and Extension.
 However, if we remove the spectral information, the expressivity drops significantly — SpectRe without spectrum reduces to RePHINE.
 We note that using partial spectrum is one approach to speed up SpectRe.

+\autoref{tab:ablation} also reports results using LS (Laplacian Spectrum) on BREC datasets.
+The results show that LS perform on par with SpectRe on all datasets.
+This is somehow expected, given the identical performance of PH$^1$ and RePHINE under our simple choice of filtrations.
+It is worth noting that LS is a simplified version of SpectRe, and is also a contribution of this paper --- as far as we know, no prior work has exploited persistent spectral information in graph learning.

 \autoref{tab:spectre_gps} shows the results of integrating SpectRe into GPS.
 Leveraging topological descriptors boosts the performance of the graph Transformer in 3 out of 4 datasets.
 Again the gains achieved by SpectRe are higher than those obtained with RePHINE.
 In these experiments, we applied the fast variant of SpectRe: specifically, we used the power method to approximate the largest eigenvalue when $n>9$, and computed the full spectrum otherwise.
 Additionally, we employed a scheduling strategy, computing the eigendecomposition at only one-third of the filtration steps.